Haase stuns Zverev in Cincinnati, Djokovic advances

 The 10th-seeded Serb, who has reached the final five times, suffered stomach problems during the match and was tended to by a doctor during the second set.

+"I didn't have a great night and wasn't feeling that well for the first set and a half," Djokovic said.
+"I kind of made it through, and with the help of the doctor and God, I'm just happy that I managed to overcome the challenge."

 Djokovic returned to wrap up the second set and raced into a 5-0 lead in the decider before serving out the match.
-Djokovic will next face either fifth seed Dimitrov or Zverev.
+Djokovic will next face fifth seed Dimitrov.

 Former champion Marin Cilic of Croatia, competing in Cincinnati for the first time since lifting the trophy in 2016, beat Romanian qualifier Marius Copil 6-7(4) 6-4 6-4.